Note: When you work with one of our partners, we may earn a small referral fee. Learn more about our editorial policy and how we make money.

 Converting a garage or closet into a room

 Q: Is it ok to convert my garage into a room?

-One of the main things I hear from buyers looking at houses is either “Plenty of closet space” or not enough –so it is a main point when looking to buy.
+One of the main things I hear from buyers looking at houses is either “plenty of closet space” or not enough — so it is the main point when looking to buy.

 A survey of 7500 home buyers conducted by real estate firm Crescent Communities revealed that a whopping 74%of home buyers said that having a garage was extremely important.

 People have a lot of stuff and need space for all of that stuff.
 Give the people what they want!

 Q: Does having pets devalue my house?

 Pets may devalue your home only if you aren’t as diligent as you should be about cleaning up after them.
 You may have to replace carpeting faster than you otherwise would but other than that a pet is not going to devalue your home.